PERIOD (TITIK)

 Salah: She lets me watch her mom, and pop fight.

 (Compound subject.
-No need for comma with the word and already there.)
+No need for comma with the word and

 Benar: She lets me watch her mom and pop fight.